Hit better shots and reduce injury risk by engaging the largest muscle group in your body.

 Are You Using Your Glutes?

 California-based performance coach Milo Bryant, CSCS, is a Titleist Performance Institute certified trainer and instructor who works with athletes at all levels across sports.
 He was also named one of Golf Digest’s 50 Best Golf-Fitness Trainers in America for 2022.
-He says the vast majority of people who think they’re firing their glutes actually are not.
+He says the vast majority of people who think they’re firing their glutes during exercise actually are not.

 “I’ve worked with NFL linemen who can squat 600 pounds, but after a few simple assessments, it’s clear they’re not using their glutes to do it,” he says.